camrules/web-scraper/README.md

 # web-scraper

-A web scraper made with Python using BeautifulSoup and Selenium for scraping data from both static and dynamic websites.
+A Github repo for all of my web-scraping and data-scraping projects I've made using different libraries.
+Some of these helped me get a grasp on things like pagination and navigating on sites.